MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentdownload-event.md

 title: "OnAfterDocumentDownload Event"
-description: Describe the OnAfterDocumentDownload Event in Business Central. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na
+description: Describe the OnAfterDocumentDownload Event in Business Central. ms.custom: na ms.date: 01/26/2022 ms.reviewer: solsen ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: conceptual
 ms.service: "dynamics365-business-central"
 author: jswymer
 ---

 # OnAfterDocumentDownload Event

 This article describes the syntax of the OnAfterDocumentDownload event and the attributes of the report payload.

 ## Usage

-Use the OnAfterDocumentDownload event to specify what happens when the user generated a report artifact (stream or file) from code or a request page action.
-The `OnAfterDocumentDownload` event is used to enable document patching scenarios in application.
+Use the OnAfterDocumentDownload event to specify what happens when the user has generated a report artifact (stream or file) from code or a request page action.
+The `OnAfterDocumentDownload` event is used to enable document patching scenarios in the application.

 ## Publisher